 Nicolas studied composition from 2016 to 2022 at the Haute Ecole de Musique de Geneve in Switzerland with Michael Jarrell, Luis Nàon, Eric Daubresse and Gilbert Nouno.
 He obtained a bachelor’s degree (2019) and a master’s degree (2022) within this institution.

 He participated also to masterclasses of Chaya Czernowin, Clara Iannotta, Dmitri Kourliandski and Santiago Dièz-Fischer.

 He works within the fields of both acoustic and electronic music, and recently started to included live video in his projects.

-His interest in music goes toward the bizarre, the funny, the cringe, the use of old school sounds, clichés and humour.
-He likes also to create electronic devices for various projects.
+His interest in music goes toward the bizarre, the funny, the cringe, the use of old school sounds, and pretending superficial humor.
+He also creates electronic devices for his projects.

 Notable collaborations include Ensemble Contrechamps, Ensemble Vortex, Ensemble NAMES, Quartetto Maurice, Ensemble Proton, Ludovic Van Hellemont (Ondes Martenot), Hidetaka Nakagawa (bassoon) and Marie Mercier (clarinets).

 His works has been performed during festivals such as ManiFeste 2019 by IRCAM, Bludenzer Tage Zeitgemässer Musik 2021, Klangspuren Schwaz 2022 and Crossroads 2018 & 2019.

 In 2019 his piece « Suicide Circus » for Bass Clarinet and Cello solo, Ensemble and Electronics was awarded the prize of the « Paleo Festival Nyon ».